mousepawmedia/devdocs/source/tools/cpp.rst

 Install the Compiler
 ============================

-We use the GCC5 compiler.
-If you're not on a Debian-based Linux system, you'll need to find out how to install this yourself.
+We use the Clang compiler primarily, and GCC5 secondarily.
+If you're not on a Debian-based Linux system, you'll need to find out how to install these yourself.

 We don't directly support Windows as a development environment.
-If you're using Windows, you'll need to use MinGW or another GCC5-compatible C++ compiler.
+If you're using Windows, you'll need to use Clang or a GCC5-compatible C++ compiler (such as MinGW).
 **We have no plans to support MSVC.**

-If you're on a Mac, you should install the Command Line Tools for Xcode, which has GCC onboard.
+If you're on a Mac, you should install the Command Line Tools for Xcode, which has Clang onboard.

 ..
 WARNING:: If you're using an operating system based on a version of
-    Ubuntu before 16.04, you may not be able to compile our code.
+    Ubuntu before 16.04, you may not be able to compile our code with GCC.
     There was a major bug in the last version of GCC5 for Ubuntu 14.04 which prevented our code from compiling.

+We'll start by installing Clang.
+This is in the core repositories.
+We require Clang 3.4 or later, but you should use the latest version available to you.

+..  code-block:: bash

+    $ sudo apt install clang clang-format clang-tidy

 Although GCC is available through the core repositories, we like using the latest stable compiler builds.
 You can install those via...